-Ans: Web service is a type of software system which is used to exchange the data and use information from one machine to another machine through the network.
+Ans: Web service is a type of software system that is used to exchange data and use information from one machine to another machine through the network.
 Generally, Web services are based on standards such as TCP/IP, HTTP, Java, HTML, and XML.
-Web services are pure xml based which is used for exchange information through the Internet to direct application to application interaction.
+Web services are pure XML based which is used for exchanging information through the Internet to direct application-to-application interaction.
 These systems include programs, objects, messages, or documents.
-Many software applications written in various programming languages and running on various platforms can use web services to exchange data over the computer networks.
-You can develop Java-based web services on Solaris and that is accessible from your V.B Program that runs on windows.
+Many software applications written in various programming languages and running on various platforms can use web services to exchange data over computer networks.
+You can develop Java-based web services on Solaris and that is accessible from your V.B Program that runs on Windows.

 Ans: A URI is an identifier for some resource, but a URL gives you specific information to obtain that resource.
 A URI is a URL and as one commenter pointed out, it is now considered incorrect to use URL when describing applications.
 Generally, if the URL describes both the location and name of a resource, the term to use is URI.
 Since this is generally the case most of us encounter every day, URI is the correct term.

 Like : 0

 Vote for difficulty

 TekSlate is the best online training provider in delivering world-class IT skills to individuals and corporates from all parts of the globe.
 We are proven experts in accumulating every need of an IT skills upgrade aspirant and have delivered excellent services.
 We aim to bring you all the essentials to learn and master new technologies in the market with our articles, blogs, and videos.
 Build your career success with us, enhancing most in-demand skills in the market.